xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 ## Install the qTest Integration plugin

-To download and install the **qTest Integration** plugin, you can go to the Katalon Store here: [qTest Integration](https://store.katalon.com/product/136/qTest-Integration).
+Download and install the **qTest Integration** plugin from the Katalon Store here: [qTest Integration](https://store.katalon.com/product/136/qTest-Integration).

-To activate the installed plugin, navigate to Account Settings in Katalon Studio and click **Reload Plugin**.
+Return to Katalon Studio and activate your plugin.
+To do so, click on the *Profile* icon, then click **Reload Plugin**.
 If you want to use the plugin in console mode, refer to this document: [Use Plugins in Console Mode](https://docs.katalon.com/katalon-studio/docs/kse-use-plugins.html#use-plugins-in-console-mode).

 ## Enable qTest integration